-The current work as a contribution to future work Eusther Development Study Findings Improvement and Suggestion Further Development Definition of Regenerative Design for Thai context The RDF-T Manuals • The RDF-T manuals provide a more precise explanation of the regenerative design principle that involved the Thai context as a critical factor in a built design process, including all design procedures of the RDF-T. Therefore, the manuals can help design practitioners be aware of this alternative design tool for their decision to apply this framework in their projects.
-Using this study for being a material to develop the RDF-T to suit the Thai context better.
-At the same time, further development can urge regenerative design and development to be known at a wider scale as another alternative built A new structure of the RDF-T NATIONAL PRICTICE OCCUPANTIAL PRICTICE CONTESTINA PRICTICE The new structure diagram of RDF-T OCCUPANTIAL PRICTICE OCCUPANTIAL PRICTICE A suggestion structure of the RDF for a global usage The structure diagram of RDF for an individual constext.
-The structure diagram of RDF for an individual constext. environment design tool.
-Hopefully, if there is a chance to apply the RDF in other developing areas of different regions, this opportunity possibly stimulates more studies and developments to research the most suitable regenerative design framework that can be used as the global basis standard of the built environment A capability of the RDF-T for repeating in other developing areas in Thailand A limitation of the RDF-T as it has been applied solely in 1 area regarding experiments with the RDF-T A suggestion for applying the RDF-T in other developing areas in Thailand.
+The current work as a contribution to future work Ewith on Devial and and Study Findings Improvement and Suggestion Further Development Definition of Regenerative Design for Thai context The RDF-T Manuals • The RDF-T manuals provide a more precise explanation of the regenerative design principle that involved the Thai context as a critical factor in a built design process, including all design procedures of the RDF-T. Therefore, the manuals can help design practitioners be aware of this alternative design tool for their decision to apply this framework in their projects. • Using this study for being a material to develop the RDF-T to suit the Thai context better.
+At the same time, further • A new structure of the RDF-T A suggestion structure of the RDF for a global usage Image: The structure diggest of RDF for a labeled context environment design tool.
+Hopefully, if there is a chance to apply the RDF in other developing areas of different regions, this opportunity possibly stimulates more studies and developments to research the most suitable regenerative design framework that can be used as the global basis standard of the built environment A capability of the RDF-T for repeating in other developing areas in Thailand A limitation of the RDF-T as it has been applied solely in 1 area regarding experiments with the RDF-T • A suggestion for applying the RDF-T in other developing areas in Thailand.
 For the further experiment with the RDF-T in terms of improving its capability for future usage design tool.